Hang gliding 1975 part 2

 See my page Flying squad for a short history of the east coast U.S. hang glider manufacturer Sky Sports.

 Nineteen year-old Roy Haggard designed, built, and flew the Dragonfly.
 When Pete Brock of Ultralight Products saw it perform at the 1974 U.S. nationals, he agreed to manufacture it.
+At about this time, UP moved from the workshop in El Segundo to Rancho, California.

 Roy designed the ubiquitous Dragonfly, test-flying it for the first time on October 27, 1974.
 He surprised everyone (maybe “shocked” is a better word for it) when he appeared out of the obscurity of Visalia, Calif., as a relative unknown to come in a strong 7th at the 1974 U.S. Nationals… and with such a weird-looking design.